jlov7/TerraRisk-Agent/README.md

 ## Contributing & Research

-This is a **personal R&D project** exploring the intersection of:
-- AI agent frameworks (Google Earth AI, OpenAI AgentKit, Anthropic tool use)
-- Geospatial intelligence (FEMA NRI, Earth Engine, satellite imagery)
-- Responsible AI governance (A2PA, Sigstore, C2PA, OPA)

-**Not a commercial product**—treat it as a reference implementation and research platform.
+This is a **personal R&D project**—a passion-driven exploration of responsible AI agent development.
+It serves as a research platform and reference implementation for exploring how AI agents can be built with transparency, accountability, and trust at their core.
+This work represents ongoing learning and experimentation, not a commercial product or business venture.

 ## Documentation